twada/qunit-tap/README.md

 1. load/require qunit.js
 2. load/require qunit-tap.js
 3. Call `qunitTap` function with two or three arguments.
-The first argument is QUnit reference, the second is print-like function for TAP output.
+The first argument is QUnit object reference, the second is print-like function for TAP output.
 And the third argument is object to customize default behavior.
 (Note that the first and second argument is mandatory, and the third argument is optional.)

 ### usage example 1 : embed QUnit-TAP in your HTML (e.g. to run with PhantomJS)
     <script type="text/javascript" src="path/to/qunit.js"></script>
     <script type="text/javascript" src="path/to/qunit-tap.js"></script>
     <script>
-      qunitTap(QUnit, function() { console.log.apply(console, arguments); }, {noPlan: true});
+      qunitTap(QUnit, function() { console.log.apply(console, arguments); });
     </script>
     <script type="text/javascript" src="path/to/your_test.js"></script>
     <script type="text/javascript" src="path/to/your_test2.js"></script>